-Sit students down in a circle and pass out the weekly mileage cards.
-Explain that there will be monthly winners for the Boy and the Girl who walks the farthest in each homeroom, grade and building.
+Sit students down in a circle and pass out weekly mileage cards.
+Explain there will be monthly winners for the Boy and Girl who walk the farthest in each homeroom, grade and building.
 Talk about when and where students can walk.
-Talk to them about walking to school - or whether their parents would drop them off at a designated point to walk the rest of the way.
+Talk about walking to school - or whether their parents would drop them off at a designated point to walk the rest of the way.
+Ask if they'd like to help younger kids walk to school.